Disadvantages of Visual Aids in Teaching and How to Fix Them

 » How much does an educational animation cost per minute: $30, $150 or $ 3000?

-It is true that visual aids can have an amazing effect on learning if used appropriately.
-However, another factor that could make or break the success of using visual aid is whether the nature of the lesson itself is suitable.
+Visual aids in teaching can indeed have an amazing effect if used appropriately.
+However, another factor that could make or break the success of using visual aids is whether the nature of the lesson itself is suitable.

 In teaching music, for example, if you are teaching musical theories, it could be fun to turn (musical signs) into fun little character to attract attention.
 But if you’re teaching students how to play the piano with the notes, nothing can beat actual practicing.

-Now, you must be curious about what subjects can visual aid has the most powerful effect on.
+Now, you must be curious about what subjects visual aids have the most powerful effect on.
 From our experiences of working with many educational institutions, this is what we can suggest:

-Many subjects that dealt greatly with theoretical concepts such as mathematics or physics can post a challenge to educators.
-Even simple concepts like multiplication can be hard to teach to 9 years old.
-This is where visual tools can come to the rescue.
+Many subjects that rely heavily on abstract, theoretical concepts—such as mathematics or physics—can pose a significant challenge for educators.
+Even simple ideas, like multiplication, may be difficult to convey to 9-year-olds.
+This is where visual aids design and tools can come to the rescue, making complex ideas more accessible and engaging.

-Ted-Ed or School of Life is perhaps the best examples of effective uses of this sort of videos.
-This is a specific example of how animation that F-Studio produces is used as a teaching tool, particularly for using a bar model in mathematics at primary level
+Ted-Ed or School of Life is perhaps the best examples of effective uses of this sort of video.
+This is a specific example of how animation that F-Studio produces is used as a teaching tool, particularly for using a bar model in mathematics at the primary level

 These phenomena are usually thought of as scientific ones such as the tiny bitsy organisms or the extremely large planets.
 In this sense, science, geology, and biology can benefit immensely from visual tools.